mredig/SGG_SKSpineImport/README.md

 *Accepts: (NSMutableDictionary *)slotsToReplace*

 **Dictionary format:**
->node name : replacement texture
+>attachment name : replacement texture

 Replaces the texture of any nodes mentioned in the slotsToReplace dictionary with their accompanying textures.
 Creates an NSMutableDictionary in memory containing the original textures, to easily swap back.
+*Note: be sure to use the attatchment name, not the slot name.*

 Created to serve my own needs: I have an avatar builder in my Sprite Kit game, and I need to swap out specific slots without changing the whole skin (so the player can choose different shirts, pants etc.).